-In Queensland, navigating the path to recovery after a work-related injury involves understanding the protections and compensations available under the law.
+In Queensland, navigating the path to recovery after a work-related injury involves understanding the protections and compensations available under the Queensland workers’ compensation scheme.

-Central to this journey is comprehending the differences between a WorkCover claim and a common law claim.
-These two avenues offer distinct options for workers seeking recompense for injuries sustained in the workplace.
+Central to this journey is comprehending the differences between WorkCover/common law claims.
+These two avenues offer distinct options for workers seeking lump sum compensation for injuries sustained in the workplace.

 In this article, we’ll discuss these options, and provide guidance on what each type of claim entails, the benefits and limitations of both, and crucial considerations for Queensland workers embarking on this legal pathway.